Skip to main content

 (e) Any debriding agent used in the treatment of a skin condition or minor abrasion.

-(xxviii) The requirements for documentation of prescribed medication administered, missed, held, or refused to, by, or for each individual.
+(xxxvi) The requirements for documentation of prescribed medication administered, missed, held, or declined to, by, or for each individual.

-(xxxii) Information and instruction about who may receive and who may transcribe physician orders and prescriptions into a prescribed medication administration record or treatment administration record specific to each category pursuant to rule 5123:2-6-03 of the Administrative Code.
+(xl) Information and instruction about who may receive and who may transcribe physician orders and prescriptions on to a medication administration record or treatment administration record specific to each category pursuant to rule 5123-6-03 of the Administrative Code.

 (a) Receiving family support services or services from certified supported living providers, if the services are offered or provided pursuant to Chapter 5123. or Chapter 5126. of the Revised Code;